Matthew-Crawford/code-challenge/README.md

  }
 ```
 The endpoint is set to handle between 1 and 10 addresses, any more or less and it'll return an error.

+This postman collection link https://www.getpostman.com/collections/de2c78051fbb0bf85bcc contains the POST
+endpoint for email verification and auth (see next section) pre-filled.
+It can be imported in postman by going to import -> import from link.
+This collection has 2 endpoints, one demonstrating 10 verifications, the first 5 are returned as valid and the second 5
+invalid.
+The second "Too many emails" POST has one too many emails and thus returns a "bad input" error.

 ### Task 3